exa-analytics/exatomic/docs/source/index.rst

 #############################
 Exatomic
 #############################
-*A unified platform for computational and theoretical chemists and physicists*
+*A unified platform for theoretical and computational chemists*

-This package provides a platform for computational and theoretical chemists and physicists to parse, process, analyze, and visualize typical data coming from quantum mechanics calculations.
+This package provides a platform for computational and theoretical chemists and physicists to parse, process, analyze, and visualize data coming from quantum mechanics calculations.
 Included in this package are sub-packages dedicated to parsing data from software programs used in the field.
 A quick method to get started with visualization is through the `Jupyter notebook`_.
-This package is built using the `Exa Analytics Framework`_.
+This package is built on the `Exa Analytics Framework`_.

 .. flashy example (todo)